KPU's 5th-Annual UN World Interfaith Harmony Week

 Kwantlen Polytechnic University (KPU) wants to be part of the solution.
-From February 6-8, 2018, in accordance with the United Nations World Interfaith and Harmony Week, KPU’s Multi-Faith Centre will host its 4th-Annual World Interfaith Harmony Week Festival at both its Richmond, BC and Surrey, BC campuses.
+From February 5-7, 2019, in accordance with the United Nations World Interfaith and Harmony Week, KPU’s Multi-Faith Centre will host its 5th-Annual World Interfaith Harmony Week Festival at both its Richmond, BC and Surrey, BC campuses.

-This year's theme - Paths to Peace - is a call to share experiences or personal narratives on we make our way toward Interfaith Harmony.
+This year's theme - Would you be my Neighbour - encourages us to better understand our neighbours and to be better neighbours.
 Submissions can take the form of poetry, art, music, or other creative expressions.

 Join us for events and activities, including:

 - Feb.
 5: Pancakes for Peace

 - Feb 8: Closing ceremony

 Displays of Submissions for Interfaith Harmony Week will be Feb 5-7 in the Surrey Main Atrium and the Richmond Rotunda

 *Enter into our Multifaith Symbols Contest for a chance to win a Tim Horton's Gift Certificate.
 More information here.